 All tests were performed on an Intel Core 2 X6800 CPU at 2.93GHz with 3.2GB of RAM running Ubuntu 8.04.1 with Linux kernel 2.6.24.
-We used Python version 2.5.2 and NumPy version 1.0.4 (both pertinent to FFC), and g++ version 4.2.3 with the '-O2' optimisation flag to compile the generated C++ code.
-For tests which involve compressed sparse matrices, we use DOLFIN to assemble the global sparse matrix.
+We used Python version 2.5.2 and NumPy version 1.0.4 (both pertinent to FFC), and g++ version 4.2.3 with the '-O2' optimisation flag to compile the generated C++ code which is compliant with UFC version 1.1.
+For tests which involve compressed sparse matrices, we use DOLFIN version 0.8.1 to assemble the global sparse matrix.
 DOLFIN provides various linear algebra backends, and we have used PETSc [Balay et al. 2001] as the backend for the assembly tests.
 The non-zero structure of the compressed sparse matrix is initialised and no special reordering of degrees of freedom has been used in the assembly tests.
+The computer code for the tests in this section is available [Ølgaard and Wells 2009].